jindrichmynarz/dissertation/parts/methods.md

 However, without the finished implementations of all the matchmaking methods, shuffling content around would be a premature optimization.
 -->

+Case-based reasoning [@sec:cbr]: SPARQL
+- Custom built method
+- Implements only the *Retrieve* and *Reuse* steps from the CBR cycle?
+  - The *Revise* step would require to incorporate user feedback.
+  - The *Retain* step is useless if the proposed solutions are not verified in the revise step.
+- Both the *Knowledge representation* and the *Problem formulation* steps are implemented in data preparation, as described in the [@sec:data-preparation].
+- Observable features
+- Real time response possible

+Statistical relational learning [@sec:srl]: RESCAL
+- Latent feature model
+- Batch mode of operation, no updates in real time
+- Reused method (RESCAL is treated as a black-box)

+Both methods share the same ground truth and have to cope with its limitations and biases [@sec:ground-truth].

+Why we have chosen these methods?

 <!-- FIXME: This seems to match the introductory section on case-based reasoning. -->

 Matchmaking public contracts to bidders can be framed as a task for case-based reasoning.